Tips for putting together a down payment

 Look for ways to reduce your monthly expenditures to save toward a down-payment.
 You could enroll for an automatic savings plan at your bank to have a portion of your payroll automatically transferred into savings.
-Most people save a couple of years for their down payment.

-Borrow the down payment from your retirement plan
+Borrow from your RRSP

 Check the provisions of your retirement plan.
 You can borrow funds from your RRSP for a down payment.
 Be sure you understand the tax consequences, repayment terms and/or possible early withdrawal penalties.